3

 Upon entering the two-year A Level course, students from the four-year and three-year programs can also freely choose the following courses.

-Courses offered in AS and A2 years:
+Courses offered in AS year:

-AS Year / English Mathematics, Physics, Chemistry, Economics,History, Geography, Psychology, Art &Design, Biology, Computer Science, Drama, Business, Sociology, etc. (Choose 3-4) Physical Education, University Counselling Seminars, etc.
+Mathematics, Physics, Chemistry, Economics,History, Geography, Psychology, Art &Design, Biology, Computer Science, Drama, Business, Sociology, etc.

-A2 Year English, Further Mathematics, Physics, Chemistry, Economics, History, Geography, Psychology, Art and Design, Biology, Computer Science, Drama, Business, Sociology, etc. (Choose 3-4) Physical Education, University Counselling Seminars, etc.
+English, Further Mathematics, Physics, Chemistry, Economics, History, Geography, Psychology, Art and Design, Biology, Computer Science, Drama, Business, Sociology, etc.

 In the event of any discrepancies regarding elective courses, the course selection instructions published annually by the admissions office shall prevail.